Deadlock Recovery in Operating System

 Deadlock Recovery through Preemption

 The ability to take a resource away from a process, have another process use it, and then give it back without the process noticing It is highly dependent on the nature of the resource.

 Deadlock recovery through preemption is too difficult or sometimes impossible.

 In this case of deadlock recovery through rollback, whenever a deadlock is detected, it is easy to see which resources are needed.

-To do the recovery of deadlock, a process that owns a needed resource is rolled back to a point in time before it acquired some other resource just by starting one of its earlier checkpoints.
+To recover from deadlock, a process that owns a needed resource is rolled back to a point in time before it acquired some other resource just by starting one of its earlier checkpoints.

 Deadlock Recovery through Killing Processes

-This method of deadlock recovery through killing processes is the simplest way of deadlock recovery.
+This method of deadlock recovery via killing processes is the most basic method of deadlock recovery.

-Sometime it is best to kill a process that can be return from the beginning with no ill effects.
+Sometimes it is best to kill a process that can be restarted from the beginning with no ill effects.

 Assume we have opened an app, say "Google Chrome," but while browsing, the browser may crash and stop working.
 And our system has reached a point where we are unable to do anything; thus, restarting your app is the best way to resolve this issue, followed by simply opening the task manager to terminate the process.